cesheridan/tabwins.vim/README.md

 Loading tabwins.vim creates vim commands that have name formats as described in the TabwinsUsage section of doc/tabwins.txt.

 Default settings load Vim menu Tabwins, for access to selected tab-builder commands.
-Those and additional tab builders are available via vim commands defined in tabwins.vim.
-The menu has only a small portion of the tab builders defined in tabwins.vim, and the user is encouraged to add tab builder commands as needed.
+Those and additional tab builders are available via Vim commands defined in tabwins.vim.
+The menu has only a small portion of the tab builders defined in tabwins.vim, and the developer is encouraged to add tab builder commands as needed.

-By enabling customized tab creation ~during~ sessions, tabwins.vim gives Vim users immediate access to the window structures and content that they most commonly use.
-The Vim user is saved from having to reload backed up Vim sessions, and the consequent loss of current configuration, and the loss of user focus that follows.
+By enabling customized tab creation ~during~ Vim sessions, tabwins.vim gives every developer immediate access to the Vim window structures and content that the developer most commonly uses.
+The developer avoids having to reload backed up Vim sessions,  avoids losing the current configuration, and avoids the  loss of focus caused by these discontinuities.

 Easy access to the power of the Vim GUI.